Different ways to study

-Level - entry level is pre-GCSE level; level one is the equivalent to GCSEs grade D to G; level two is the equivalent to GCSEs grade A* to C; and level three is the equivalent to A-levels.
+Entry level is pre-GCSE level; level one is the equivalent to GCSEs grade D to G/1-3; level two is the equivalent to GCSEs grade A* to C/4-9; and level three is equivalent to A-levels.
 Levels four and above are higher education qualifications or their equivalents.

-Size - this describes how much there is to learn, for example the number of units there are, and is either an award (smaller), certificate (medium) or diploma (larger).
+Size - vocational qualifications use different descriptions to describe how much there is to learn and are usually either an award (smaller), certificate (medium) or diploma (larger).

 - Level One NVQ Certificate in Beauty Therapy